Alien Gothic is Live!

 Celeste nearly leaped out of her skin.
 She spun around to see Hazri standing behind her.
 In faded jeans and a red and white striped polo, it looked like someone had cut him out of a Tommy Hilfiger catalog.
 She wondered where he was getting his human wardrobe.

 She felt the gentle nudge of his telepathic voice.
 I went to the mall.
-I also
+I also…how do I want to say this?
+I get a kick out of startling you.

 The expression sounded awkward coming from him, especially telepathically.
 What do you want? she asked him, exasperated.